tiffany76/portfolio/README.md

 ## What I do
 I connect stakeholders to data and information.
 My job is to produce and provide information that is well organized and well written.
 I find the gaps and fill them.
 I recognize the inaccuracies and correct them.
 I write for my audience and guide them.

-In addition to my open-source contributions, this repository includes sample writing pieces that demonstrate what I can do.
+This repository includes sample writing pieces that demonstrate what I can do.
 The [expository](/expository/) folder contains research-based work that explains a topic.
 The [instructional](/instructional/) folder contains task-oriented and educational material, and the [persuasive](/persuasive/) folder holds papers written to convince the audience to take action.

 ## How I do it
 I never stop learning.
 By making myself the student, time and time again, I know exactly how it feels to study a topic as a novice.
 I understand how uncertainty impedes understanding and how frustration with poorly written documentation bars learning.
 I approach every writing project with empathy based on my own personal experience, and I strive to clarify complex concepts and hasten information uptake.